tonic-team/Tonic-Research-Project-Template/README.md

 - Make sure every collaborator got to understand what files to find where.
 - This template was meant to be used in a git based workflow.
 This would allow you to collaborate using issues and pull request.
+- The use of git submodule technology may help you share and publish only part of this repository.

+Refer to XXX for further information.

 ## Cheatsheets about what goes where: